guymcswain/pigpio-client/readme.md

 **`pigpio.destroy()`**  DEPRECATED.
 Invokes socket.destroy() on both network sockets.

 **`pigpio.connect()`**  Re-establishes communication with server after being disconnected.

+**`pigpio.i2cOpen(bus, address, callback)`**  Return a handle for communication with a device attached to a bus on the I2C peripheral.  `bus==0` uses (Broadcom) gpio 0 and 1, while `bus==1` use gpio 2 and 3 for SDA and SCL respectively.  `address` takes values 1-127.

+**`pigpio.i2cClose(handle, callback)`**  Close the I2C device associated with handle.

+**`pigpio.i2cReadDevice(handle, count, callback)`**  Read count bytes from the i2c device referred by handle.
+Returns tuple (error, count, data).  `error` is 0 on success or an error code.  `count` is the number of bytes read.  `data` is a buffer.

+**`pigpio.i2cWriteDevice(handle, data, callback)`**  Write data to the i2c device referred by handle.  `data` is a byte array or utf8 string.
+Returns 0 if OK, otherwise an error code.

+**`pigpio.bscI2C(address, data, callback)`**  Transfer data to/from the BSC I2C
+slave peripheral using gpio 18 (SDA) and 19 (SCL).
+The data bytes (if any) are written to the BSC transmit FIFO and the bytes in the BSC receive FIFO are returned.
+The depth of the FIFO is 32 bytes.

+This function is not available on the BCM2711 (e.g. as used in the Pi4B).

+`address` is a non-zero 7-bit i2c address the slave device will respond to.
+If `address` is 0, the BSC peripheral is turned off and gpio 18/19 are reset to input mode.

+`data`, optional, is a byte array or utf8 string up to 512 bytes.

+The return value is a byte array containing: A byte-count byte followed by 4 status bytes followed by the data bytes read from the RX FIFO.

+The `EVENT_BSC` event is emitted when data is available to read from the BSC I2C device.

 ### gpio basic methods